 An easy way to understand how pressure and volume work together is to think of a garden hose.
 By putting your thumb over part of the hose opening, the same amount of water is forced through a smaller space, thus increasing pressure at a constant flow.
 And, by increasing the amount of water coming through the hose, more work can get done faster.

-It used to be that air compressor technology was expensive to produce, and used a lot of energy to power, making them only affordable for commercial industry.
+It used to be that air compressor technology was expensive to produce, and used a lot of energy to power, making them only affordable for the commercial industry.
 Even today, commercial air compressors still use a lot of energy.

 As a general rule, you can expect to spend about $500 per horsepower (HP), per year using an industrial air compressor in continuous use.
 For example, a 10HP compressor will generally equal $5,000 in operations cost per year.

 In efforts to bring down costs and increase efficiency, new technologies are being introduced each year that innovate the possibilities and capability of compressed air.
-Engineers are finding ways to make compressors more powerful and more energy efficient, such as variable speed drives (VSD) that allow the compressor to change motor speeds and voltage as air demands change, saving energy and money.
+Engineers are finding ways to make compressors more powerful and more energy-efficient, such as variable speed drives (VSD) that allow the compressor to change motor speeds and voltage as air demands change, saving energy and money.

-Even newer is variable frequency drive (VFD) technology that takes this concept a step further.
+Even newer is the variable frequency drive (VFD) technology that takes this concept a step further.
 This technology allows the compressor to control the motor speed and torque by alternating from A/C to D/C power and controlling the input frequency and voltage, meaning the most efficient power usage available on the market.

 Other innovations, including changes to the rotor speeds of rotary screw compressors, the use of water as a lubricant in place of oil, and the incorporation of remote monitoring systems all promise to deliver even greater improvements to efficiency in the near future.